Harlem’s Fashion Row NYFW Event Was A Celebration Of Black Talent

 Advertisement

-During the event, Daniel announced the theme of this year’s show, "Black is the New Black," a reminder that designers of color have always been around, designing beautiful pieces that far too often go unnoticed.
+During the event, Daniel announced the theme of this year’s show, "Black is the New Black," a reminder that designers of colour have always been around, designing beautiful pieces that far too often go unnoticed.
 “We haven't just arrived,” she said.
-“Designers of color have stood the test of time, [... and] we are steadfast, unmovable, and here to stay.”
+“Designers of colour have stood the test of time, [... and] we are steadfast, unmovable, and here to stay.”

 Advertisement